BATON: A Multimodal Benchmark for Bidirectional Automation Transition Observation in Naturalistic Driving: Benchmark Task Definition

-This task provides short-term behavioral context for the two transition-prediction tasks.
-We formulate it as a coarse action understanding problem with seven classes: \textit{Cruising}, \textit{Accelerating}, \textit{Braking}, \textit{Turning}, \textit{Lane Change}, \textit{Stopped}, and \textit{Car Following} (Fig.~\ref{fig:task_distribution}(a)).
-Labels are assigned automatically from synchronized vehicle-state, planning, and lead-interaction signals using a rule-based protocol, and each 5\,s sample is labeled by aggregating the per-second action labels within the window.
-We treat prediction from visual, CAN and route-context inputs as the primary Task~1 setting (for each task, the corresponding information within the CAN is withheld as input).
-The benchmark contains 979{,}809 Task~1 samples.
-The class distribution reflects everyday driving: cruising, stopped, and car-following dominate, while lane changes are rare.
-We report Accuracy and Macro-F1.
+This auxiliary task provides short-term behavioral context for the two transition tasks; it is not a primary benchmark target.
+We formulate it as a coarse action recognition problem with seven classes: \textit{Cruising}, \textit{Accelerating}, \textit{Braking}, \textit{Turning}, \textit{Lane Change}, \textit{Stopped}, and \textit{Car Following} (Fig.~\ref{fig:task_distribution}(a)).
+Labels are assigned automatically from synchronized vehicle-state, planning, and lead-interaction signals using a rule-based protocol (rules in Appendix~\ref{app:protocol}), and each 5\,s sample is labeled by aggregating the per-second action labels within the window.
+Because the labels are a deterministic function of a subset of the signals, a model given those signals largely reconstructs the rules; we therefore define the \emph{official Task-1 evaluation on rule-free inputs} (modalities the rules never use), where a structured-signal model reaches 0.577 Macro-F1 and front-camera video alone reaches 0.592, against a seven-class chance level of 0.14.
+The full-signal setting (0.889) is kept only as a labeling sanity check in Appendix~\ref{app:vlm}.
+Label validity is supported by a threshold-sensitivity analysis and a blind human validation of 500 windows by a single domain expert (96.0\% agreement, Cohen's $\kappa=0.953$; a multi-annotator agreement study is left to future releases), detailed in Appendix~\ref{app:protocol}.
+Because the priority ordering collapses co-occurring actions into one class, we additionally release a \emph{multi-label} variant without the priority rule: 31.2\% of windows carry two or more concurrent action labels (e.g., braking-while-turning), and Appendix~\ref{app:vlm} reports the per-class label rates and multi-label baselines.
+For the single-label task we report Accuracy and Macro-F1.